Deekshith-AC/Full-Stack-Interns-Assignment/README.md

 5. Forecast:
    - The app provides a forecast for the next five hours as well as the next five days.

+6. Use Geolocation:
+   - To get weather information for your current location, click the location icon.
+   - If prompted, allow the website to access your location when prompted by your browser.
+   - You will receive weather details, including temperature, weather mood, humidity, lowest temperature, highest temperature, and wind speed for your current location.

 ## Getting Started Locally